-The Clery Director will complete a case by case analysis utilizing open communication and collaboration analyzing the reported crime, the known pertinent facts of a reported incident, and determine whether the incident meets all disseminate the timely warning expeditiously in a manner likely to reach the entire campus community utilizing one or more, and not limited to, the following methods to issue the timely warning bulletin: □ All employee and student e-mail distribution; □ University website; □ Public area video display monitors; □ Hard copies posted on campus building entrance doors For clarity to the community when a timely warning is issued it will be titled, "Timely Warning Crime Bulletin" and include the following: □ A statement that the Timely Warning Bulletin is being issued in compliance with the Jeanne Clery Act and the purpose is to provide preventative information to the campus community to aid members from becoming the victim of a similar crime; □ The Clery Act reportable crime that occurred; □ The date, time and location the crime occurred; □ The date the Timely Bulletin was issued; A description of the suspect, and name if known, when the suspect is at large and evading apprehension and/ or law enforcement is seeking assistance from the public to locate; □ Preventative information specifically related to the type of crime which occurred that could help others from becoming the victim of a similar crime.
-The Timely Warnings Bulletins will not include, under any circumstances, the name of the victim, or information so specific that would or likely could identify the victim of the crimes of sexual violence to include rape, dating violence domestic violence, or stalking.
-Issuance of timely warnings will be delayed only if the issuance would compromise the apprehension of the suspect or compromise the ability of law enforcement to investigate the crime.
-Anyone with information warranting a timely warning should report the circumstances to Campus Safety at 714-519 9127 or to Student Affairs at 714-879-3901 ext.
-2311 or in person at the Campus Safety or Student Affairs Offices.
-Information for Alerts/Timely Warnings may also come from other law enforcement agencies or officers.
-Alerts/Timely Warnings will be issued to the campus community as soon as pertinent information about the crime i available.
-Information included in Campus Crime Alerts/Warnings will include, at minimum: ☐ A description of the incident and type of crime, including location, date and time of occurrence □ A physical description of the suspect, including gender and race □ Composite drawing of the suspect, if available □ Apparent connection to previous incidents, if applicable □ Race of the victim, but only if there was an apparent bias motive □ Sex of the victim, if relevant □ Injury sustained by the victim □ Date and time the campus alert was released
+one or more, and not limited to, the following methods to issue the timely warning bulletin: All employee and student e-mail distribution; University website; Public area video display monitors; Hard copies posted on campus building entrance doors clarity to the community when a timely warning is issued it will be titled, "Timely Warning Crime Bulletin" and lude the following: A statement that the Timely Warning Bulletin is being issued in compliance with the Jeanne Clery Act and the purpose is to provide preventative information to the campus community to aid members from becoming the victim of a similar crime; The Clery Act reportable crime that occurred; The date, time and location the crime occurred; The date the Timely Bulletin was issued; A description of the suspect, and name if known, when the suspect is at large and evading apprehension and/ or law enforcement is seeking assistance from the public to locate; Preventative information specifically related to the type of crime which occurred that could help others from becoming the victim of a similar crime. spe do: e Timely Warnings Bulletins will not include, under any circumstances, the name of the victim, or information so exific that would or likely could identify the victim of the crimes of sexual violence to include rape, dating violence, mestic violence, or stalking.
+Issuance of timely warnings will be delayed only if the issuance would compromise the prehension of the suspect or compromise the ability of law enforcement to investigate the crime. yone with information warranting a timely warning should report the circumstances to Campus Safety at 714-519- 27 or to Student Affairs at 714-879-3901 ext.
+2311 or in person at the Campus Safety or Student Affairs Offices. ormation for Alerts/Timely Warnings may also come from other law enforcement agencies or officers.
+Alerts/Timely rnings will be issued to the campus community as soon as pertinent information about the crime is available.
+Inf ormation included in Campus Crime Alerts/Warnings will include, at minimum: A description of the incident and type of crime, including location, date and time of occurrence A physical description of the suspect, including gender and race Composite drawing of the suspect, if available Apparent connection to previous incidents, if applicable Race of the victim, but only if there was an apparent bias motive Sex of the victim, if relevant Injury sustained by the victim Date and time the campus alert was released A notice to the campus community to exercise caution